dstroud/dreamsequence/README.md

 - Encoder 1 (E1): Scroll pattern
-  - For 16x8 Grids, extends the Chord and Seq pattern view up to 16 steps.
+  - For 16x8 Grids, extends the Chord and Seq pattern views up to 16 steps.

 - Encoder 2 (E2): Select menu
   - Scroll up/down to select a menu.